 People tend to get stuck in their ways and find it hard to use different tools even when locked into an inferior technology.
 For example, look at how many people still use MS Excel for modeling.
 But a small number of people latched onto it.
 And one person said my talk made his whole trip worthwhile!

-Give Analytica a try for your system dynamics problems - download Analytica Free 101, then walk through our system dynamics tutorial and explore the completed fox and hare dynamics model.
+Give Analytica a try for your system dynamics problems – download and try Analytica for FREE, then walk through our system dynamics tutorial and explore the completed fox and hare dynamics model.
 You can also explore one of our system dynamics example models, like the regulation of photosynthesis.

-Read Cory's paper here: Cory Welch, Making the Case for Using Analytica® for System Dynamics Modeling: A Reference Guide and Comparison with Classical Platforms, Annual Systems Dynamics Conference, Cambridge, MA, August 2017» Back
+Read Cory’s paper here: Cory Welch, Making the Case for Using Analytica® for System Dynamics Modeling: A Reference Guide and Comparison with Classical Platforms, Annual Systems Dynamics Conference, Cambridge, MA, August 2017